caplin/StyleGuide/readme.md

 Caplin Style Guide for JavaScript
 =================================

-A javascript style guide drawing heavily from other style guides (in particular [Felix's Node Style Guide](http://nodeguide.com/style.html), and [idiomatic.js](https://github.com/rwldrn/idiomatic.js/)) but favouring explicitness and minimisation of potential for error over terseness.
+A javascript style guide drawing heavily from other style guides (in particular [Felix's Node Style Guide](http://nodeguide.com/style.html), and somewhat inspired by [idiomatic.js](https://github.com/rwldrn/idiomatic.js/)) but favouring explicitness and minimisation of potential for error over terseness.

 As with any style guide, some of these rules are debateable.
-Having a consistent style throughout the codebase is more valuable than getting any one rule 'right'.
+Having a consistent style throughout the codebase is more valuable than getting any specific rule 'right'.

 > Break any of these rules sooner than say anything outright barbarous.
 >